Fred Miller, “NO SWEAT Public Speaking!”

 Till next time, this is Fred Miller – “NO SWEAT Public Speaking!”

 Fred E. Miller is a speaker, a coach, and the author of the book,

-Businesses and individuals hire him because they want to improve their
+Businesses, Individuals, and Organizations hire him because they want to improve their

 They also know: